Query Builder Palette

 Posted on 19 Sep 2018

-For more accurate analysis of satellite images and evaluation of vegetation indices, the OpenWeather team launched a very useful tool called Query Builder Palette, which is available for operating in the VANE platform.
+For more accurate analysis of satellite images and evaluation of vegetation indices, the OpenWeather team launched a very useful tool called the Query Builder Palette, which can operate on the VANE platform.

-The Query Builder Palette is a gradient scale with adjustable points and a palette with color settings.
+The Query Builder Palette is a gradient scale with adjustable points and a palette with colour settings.

-Using this tool, you can collate a color scale with the original value of the bitmap in the range you specify.
+Using this tool, you can collate a colour scale with the original value of the bitmap in the range you specify.

-Each point matсhs with a numerical value in the section «Position», which corresponds to a specific value in the radiance range of a single-channel band – [0; 1].
+Each point matсhes with a numeric value in the “Position” section, which corresponds to a specific value in the radiance range of a single-channel band – [0; 1].

-You can pick up a color and a value for each point.
+You can pick up a colour and a value for each point.

 Please follow these simple steps to start using Query Builder Palette:

-1. Open Query Builder in your browser https://owm.io/sql-viewer
+- Open Query Builder in your browser: https://owm.io/sql-viewer.

-3. Select one of the vegetation indices: NDVI, EVI or NDI on the “Presets” tab.
+- Select one of the vegetation indices, NDVI, EVI or NDI, on the “Presets” tab.

-4. Uncheck the "Colors default” check box on the «Color» tab.
+- Uncheck the “Colours default” check box on the “Colour” tab.
 You will see a gradient scale.

-5. Set value in the Position tab for each point and choose a color from the palette for the previously specified value.
+- Set a value in the “Position” tab for each point, and choose a colour from the palette for the value you specified earlier.

-The “Reset” button resets all changes and returns the palette state to the original one.
+The “Reset” button resets all changes and returns the palette to its original state.

-All selected settings are displayed in the URL address bar of your browser.
-This URL can be copied and opened in a new tab of the browser or shared with someone – all the configured settings will be displayed.
+All your selected settings are displayed in the URL address bar of your browser.
+You can copy this URL and open it in a new tab in your browser, or share it with someone – all the configured settings will be displayed.

-So, we told you about the main functions of Query Builder Palette and now we invite you to try it yourself.
+So, we have told you about the main functions of the Query Builder Palette – and now we invite you to try it yourself.

-Let’s look at a simple example with vegetation index NDVI.
+Let’s look at a simple example with the vegetation index NDVI.

 NDVI can be considered as an image whose theoretical brightness range is [-1; 1].
 At the same time, the values related to vegetative vegetation are in the range [0.3; 0.9].
-Since to display single-channel images on the monitor screen are used 256 colors, only a few colors will be used to display the useful part of the range.
-This will not allow us to visualize in detail the values we are interested in.
+Since 256 colours are used to display single-channel images on the monitor screen, only a few colours will be used to display the useful part of the range.
+This will not allow us to visually represent in detail the values we are interested in.

-However, we have expanded the range of values and as a result, we have the ability to add colors to the color palette displayed single-channel image.
+However, we have expanded the range of values, and, as a result, we have the ability to add colours to the colour palette displayed in a single-channel image.
 Our tool truncates the range of the original bitmap, removing the values [-1; 0] (since these values are not needed in our case), but extends the range from [0; 1] to the interval [0; 255].
 That is, in this case, the original “-1” will be “0”, and the original ”1” will be “255”.

-These actions increase the color range to 255.
+These actions increase the size of the colour range to 255.
 As a result, the range of the original brightness is displayed much better.